vitejs/vite/docs/guide/api-environment-frameworks.md

 // check for each environment factories what they provide if (ssrEnvironment instanceof RunnableDevEnvironment) {
   ssrEnvironment.runner.import('virtual:entrypoint')
-} else if (ssrEnvironment instanceof CloudflareDevEnvironment) {
+} else if (ssrEnvironment instanceof CustomDevEnvironment) {
-  ssrEnvironment.evaluate('virtual:entrypoint')
+  ssrEnvironment.runEntrypoint('virtual:entrypoint')
 } else {
   throw new Error(`Unsupported runtime for ${ssrEnvironment.name}`)
 }